 So what’s the big draw?
 Why would someone want to enter the dog show world with their dogs?
 First and foremost, it’s a love of dogs and, more accurately, the love of a specific breed.
 The folks at Westminster aren’t your run-of-the-mill hobby breeders, they definitely ARE NOT backyard breeders or puppy mill operators.
 They are people who have devoted their lives – and lots, and lots of money – to their favorite breed.

-Last year, we met Eva, 2018’s Best in Breed, 2-year old the Norwegian Lundehund.
+Like the Norwegian Lundehund, for instance.
 “Lundies” are fairly new to Westminster, having their debut in 2012.
 This unique breed was nearly extinct when in 1963, only 6 Lundies existed in the world.
 Today, through purposeful breeding the little dogs – originally bred to hunt Puffins, with some incredible physical features not present in other breeds, like a minimum of 6 toes on each foot, an ability to turn their head upward until it touches their spine, and ears that can be “pinched” closed facing either forward or backward at will – number in the thousands.
 Best of all, they make fabulous family pets that love to play and snuggle.

-And Benji, the Best in Breed, 4-year old Skye Terrier, who we learned is shedless, odorless, danderless, hypoallergenic, and, in addition to being absolutely gorgeous, is quite the cuddler when he isn’t working.
+And the Skye Terrier, who we learned is shed-less, odorless, danderless, hypoallergenic, and, in addition to being absolutely gorgeous, is quite the cuddler when he isn’t working.

 So, there must be a big payout for winning Best in Show, right?
 Wrong.
 Aside from some huge ribbons, gift bags full of loot, and tons of accolades, there is no cash prize for winning at Westminster.
 But, any breeder will confirm that the offspring from champion dogs can bring in big bucks, particularly considering many past winners have been relatives (sons, daughters, littermates) to prior winners.